Lawsuit seeks to block state building code requirements for heat pumps

 Stephanie Noren, of Climate Solutions, said that the state building code council is required by law to design the energy code to comply with mandated reductions in emissions and energy consumption.

-Environmental groups also say that the code provides health protections by reducing harmful indoor emissions resulting from the use of natural gas and other indoor appliances.
+Environmental groups also say that the code also provides health protections by reducing harmful indoor emissions resulting from the use of natural gas and other indoor appliances.

 “Our collective well-being rests on phasing out fossil fuels as fast as possible, and we intend to defend these rules in court,” said Jan Hasselman, senior attorney with Earthjustice, in the statement.